AlexeyKozhakin/lidar-visual-interface/GENERAL_REPORT.md

    - n_z: Vertical component of surface normal
    - n_r: Radial component of surface normal

+Visualization of the elevation and surface normal features using images is shown in Figures 3.3a and 3.3b.

 3. **Color Features**:
    - RGB values: Color information from LiDAR data
    - Normalized color channels